allegient-labs/bootcamp-refactoring/README.md

 1. Create an interface `Item` with four methods that match the public API of `GildedRose`
 2. Create a `Normal` class that implements `Item`.
 Copy the code from the `normalTick` method in `GildedRose` to the `tick` method in `Normal`
-3. Change the `initialize` method in `GildedRose` - if the name is "Normal Item", then creat en instance of the `Normal` class and store it.
+3. Change the `initialize` method in `GildedRose` - if the name is "Normal Item", then create an instance of the `Normal` class and store it.
 Then forward the parameters to the `initialize` method in the new class you've just created.
 4. Change `getQuality` and `getDaysRemaining` in the `GildedRose` class to delegate to the item instance if there is one, else just return the values as usual.
 5. Change the `tick` method in `GildedRose` to delegate to the item instance if there is one, else call the existing methods.
 6. Repeat steps 2-5 for the remaining items